 </div>

-#images { height: 185px; width: 240px; padding:0; margin:0; overflow: hidden;}
+and the CSS could be something like this:#images { height: 185px; width: 240px; padding:0; margin:0; overflow: hidden;}

 #images img { border:none;}